Request for Applications (RFA)

 - Access to Safe and Stable Housing

-Of course, changing public policy is not a quick or easy process.
-It requires a thorough understanding of local political dynamics, significant knowledge of the relevant policies, and the capacity to achieve change.
+Changing public policy is not a quick and easy process.
+It requires a thorough understanding of local political dynamics, significant knowledge of relevant policies, and the capacity to achieve change.
 This is why ACT provides:

 - Technical assistance for capacity building